Metro Richmond Zoo: Animals and exhibits

 In October 2013, five cheetah cubs were born to parents Lana and Kitu.
 The cubs quickly gained global attention because they were only the third litter born in the U.S. in 2013.
 They were named after Virginia counties and cities: Richie (Richmond), Rico (Henrico), Chester (Chesterfield), Amelia (Amelia), and Hanna (Hanover).

 In 2015, the zoo received attention for Kumbali & Kago, a cheetah cub & rescue puppy that were paired and became friends when Kumbali was removed from his mother who was not producing enough milk.

-In Summer 2018, the zoo debuted a pair of Pygmy hippopotamuses to their collection.
+In summer 2018, the zoo debuted a pair of pygmy hippopotamuses to their collection.
 In January 2019 the zoo debuted a pair of young Steller's sea eagles to their collection.
-They temporarily resided in what used to be where the Black-and-white ruffed lemurs were, while their bigger exhibit was being constructed.
+They temporarily resided in what used to be where the black-and-white ruffed lemurs were, while their bigger exhibit was being constructed.

 In June 2020, the new exhibit for Cape clawless otters called "Otter Cove" opened next to the pygmy hippo exhibit.
 In October 2020, the zoo debuted a pair of gray wolves to their collection.
-They reside in what used to be where the White-tailed deer were.
+They reside in what used to be where the white-tailed deer were.
 In fall 2020, the new bigger expanded exhibit for Steller's sea eagles opened nearby the wolf exhibit.

+In 2023, a pair of Eurasian eagle owls were moved on exhibit next to the sea eagles, and a year later, new exhibits for red ruffed lemurs, black-and-white ruffed lemurs, and ring-tailed lemurs opened by the blackbuck and tahr exhibit.
+Inside the former cape clawless otter exhibit are some rock hyraxes.

 The zoo allows Indian peafowl, bar-headed geese, barnacle geese, Egyptian geese, and West Indian whistling ducks to roam freely among the visitors.
 The zoo is also a rest stop for wild Virginia-native waterfowl such as wood duck, mallards and Canada geese.